CMLL World Trios Championship

 The CMLL World Trios Championship (Spanish: "Campeonato Mundial de Trios") is a professional wrestling championship promoted by Consejo Mundial de Lucha Libre (CMLL) in Mexico.
 The title has existed since 1991 and is contested for by teams of three wrestlers.
-As it is a professional wrestling championship, it is not won or lost competitively but instead by the decision of the bookers of a wrestling promotion.
-The title is awarded to the chosen team after they "win" a match to maintain the illusion that professional wrestling is a competitive sport.

 The first champions were Los Infernales ("The Infernal Ones"; MS-1, Pirata Morgan and El Satánico) who won a tournament on November 22, 1991.
 Since then 28 trios have held the championship.
-The current champions are Los Cancerberos del Infierno (Virus, Raziel and Cancerbero) after having defeated Stuka Jr., Guerrero Maya Jr. and Star Jr. to win the vacant titles on April 24, 2021.
+The current champions are El Sky Team (Máscara Dorada, Místico and Neón).
+They won the titles by defeating Los Infernales (Euforia, Averno and Mephisto) at Viernes Espectacular on May 16, 2025, in Mexico City, Mexico.
 The championship has been vacated on four occasions, each time leading to CMLL holding a tournament to determine new champions.
 Only two teams have held the title on more than one occasion, Los Infernales and the trio of Héctor Garza, Hijo del Fantasma and La Máscara.